zachariahmagee/Cornerstone-Video/README.md

 # 🎬 Cornerstone Video 🎬
 _Zachariah Magee, May 25, 2025_

 Cornerstone video is a full-stack movie browser and recommendation app.
-It lets users brows, filter, and like movies from a large (wikipedia based dataset)[https://github.com/prust/wikipedia-movie-data], and provides personalized recommendations based on user preferences.
+It lets users brows, filter, and like movies from a large [wikipedia based dataset](https://github.com/prust/wikipedia-movie-data), and provides personalized recommendations based on user preferences.

 ## Features
 - **Filtering** by genre and decade